CodedJay672/alx-frontend-for-fun/sass_scss/README.md

 10. How to manipulate operators

 ## Project requirement
 This allows us to use only Vim, Vi, emacs editors.
 Failure to adhere to this requirement will cause the checker to pass the task and throw a permission denied case.
+This project requires that you have read the resources on sass/scss documentation, and have installed sass successfully.
+If this has been done, then you can write the codes and compile them into css which can be understood by the browser.

 ## Author
 Emmanuel Ebuka Ugoh